Is Arnold Schwarzenegger Vegan?

 In a country practically owned by the meat industry, any voice sharing a different message should be a welcome one.

 Is meat bad for you?

 There are certain nutrients and minerals that can be derived from consuming meat.
-Though, all of which can be supplemented or found on a plant-based diet.
-It can be part of a balanced diet if you're very careful about your intake and practice moderation.
+Though, all of them can also be obtained through vegan supplements (see also ‘Turkesterone: Explaining New Vegan Supplement In Town‘) or a plant-based diet.
+It can be part of a balanced diet if you’re very careful about your intake and practice moderation.

 Arnold Schwarzenegger is a co-producer of The Game Changers